 Studies show that fiddlers, saxophonists, keyboardists and other instrumentalists are more focused and less prone to aggression, depression and anger than non-musicians.
 In fact, creating music seems to prime their brains for heightened emotional control and concentration.
 In one study, researchers examined brain scans of kids aged 6 to 18.
 Those who played an instrument had a thicker brain cortex in regions that regulate emotions, anxiety levels, and the capacity to pay attention (meaning they had superior abilities in these areas).
 Other studies show that making music also relieves stress.
 In other words, musicians may suffer from fewer stress-related psychological and physical symptoms, including burnout, headaches, high blood pressure and lower immune function.

 10. Sharpens self-esteem

 Not surprisingly, mental-health gains from musical mastery (and maybe the camaraderie of playing with others) transfers into greater feelings of self-worth.
-In one study kids who received three years of weekly piano lessons scored higher on a measure of self-esteem than kids who got no musical instruction.
-And another study found that at-risk kids who participated in a music-performance group at school felt less alienated and more successful.
+In a study published in the Psychology of Music, kids who received three years of weekly piano lessons scored higher on a measure of self-esteem than kids who received no musical instruction.
+Another study of Florida secondary schools suggested that at-risk kids who participated in a music-performance group at school felt less alienated and more successful.

 Editor's note: This article has been updated since it was originally published in April 2015.